T-mobile throttling bandwidth

 If your download speed is significantly less than what’s in your plan, then you might be being throttled.
 Note, however, that this could also indicate an issue with your or T-Mobile’s equipment.
 Check to see if speeds dip at certain times of day or during certain online activities.

-If your speed test results are notably higher than what you get when torrenting, downloading, or streaming, then those specific activities could be throttled.
+If your speed test results are notably higher than those obtained when torrenting, downloading, or streaming, then those specific activities could be throttled.

 Try connecting to a VPN and testing your speed again.
 If your speeds are much higher while connected to the VPN, then it’s very likely that your ISP is bandwidth throttling.